 1. I need to collect and sort data.
 I tend to disregard what doesn’t “fit.”
 I am drawn to ideas and can feel slightly anxious when life doesn’t meet my mental schema.
 When I feel anxious, I may try to get more info to confirm my worldview.
 I may try to learn more so I can make sense of things.

 4. My mind is like a sponge filled with information.
 I sort through the information to make sense of it all.
 Much of my energy goes to anticipating future scenarios in order to be prepared for what life might throw at me.
+I can easily feel overwhelmed by too much emotion.
+In fact, sometimes my fear manifests as anger/irritation/judgment if there is too much emotional energy in a given situation.

 Core NEEDS for the Head Center: